 6 x 6 Shed – Maximizer Storage Shed Features

 - Assembled dimensions: 79.5 in.
 W x 86 in.
 D x 100 in.
 H

 - Floor Footprint = 70 in.
 W x 75 in.
 D

 - Western Red Cedar construction for natural strength and beauty

 - 252 cu. ft. storage capacity accommodates a wide range of items

-- Precut assembly pieces – no time-consuming, dangerous cutting required
+- Panelized assembly pieces – no time-consuming, dangerous cutting required

 - 2 ft. x 4 ft. cedar joists and floor runners included for the floor frame

 - 5/8 in. thick plywood floor pieces precut for your convenience

 - 62 in.
 W x 72 in.
 H double door opening makes it easy to move large items in and out of shed